Meet the Team

 I have supported clients dealing with issues including stress, overwork, depression and anxiety when I was the clinical lead in an Occupational Health/Wellbeing support service for NHS staff as well as in my private practice.
 I am experienced in relating with Occupational Health Services to communicate individuals' needs at work.
 I designed and delivered the initial training for NHS staff at Sheffield Teaching Hospitals on Wellbeing when the Coronavirus pandemic was first developing.

 Before qualifying as a Clinical Psychologist, I completed a PhD in Clinical Health Psychology, developing a Cognitive Behavioural Model to understand how people cope with a disfiguring condition.
 This knowledge is useful now when I work with people concerning their appearance.
 I have been a Clinical Lead, Service Lead and Operational Manager of NHS Psychological Services.
-I currently balance my two days working with Taylored Psychology with working in a Mental Health Team.

 When I work with clients, I draw from a number of models, depending on their goals and needs.
 I specialise in Compassion Focussed Therapy using evidence based approaches from Cognitive Behavioural Therapy, Mindfulness practice, Solution Focussed Therapy and Motivational Interviewing.
 I provide a safe and non judgemental space where you can be honest about your difficulties; I can share my understanding of your situation and my specialist skills and knowledge to help you to move forwards.